Steps to Stopping an Abduction in Progress

 CONTACT THE OFFICE OF CHILDREN'S ISSUES, PREVENTION BRANCH AT 1-888-407-4747

 - OBTAIN A COURT ORDER: A court order is vital to preventing the departure of a child.
 You can retain an attorney to discuss your options.
 Law enforcement may not be able to act unless there is a court order that prohibits the child's travel outside of the United States.
 Court orders preventing the removal of the minor child from the court's jurisdiction, the state, or the country will give law enforcement more authority to prevent abduction.
+For information regarding prevention under the International Child Abduction Prevention and Return Act visit here and also review our page titled Law and Regulations.

 - CONTACT LAW ENFORCEMENT: Contact law enforcement immediately and inform them of any court orders and the potential for international parental child abduction.
 Request that law enforcement enter information about your child as missing person in the National Crime Information Center (NCIC) as soon as possible, so that your state's troopers or highway patrol can widen the search for your child.
 When working with any law enforcement official ask for the officer's full name, e-mail, fax number, direct phone number, a dispatch line with 24 hour coverage, and backup officer.